pattern

 fully prepared and available for something that is expected to happen or occur

-Ex: The new system was installed and ready and waiting for testing.
+Ex: The rescue team was ready and waiting for the call to deploy.

 sick and tired